It’s hard only to choose 10 day hikes near Boulder, Colorado considering it is one of our favorite places close to Denver to get away from the city.

 Hiking opportunities in Boulder offer front-row views of the snow-capped mountains of the Front Range and the area serves as a mecca for outdoor enthusiasts.

-Hiking, rock-climbing, mountain biking, and skiing are just a few of the outdoor activities that can be done within the Boulder City limits.
+Hiking, rock climbing, mountain biking, and skiing are just a few outdoor activities you can do within the Boulder City limits.

 Whether you want to see wildlife, waterfalls, or mountain vistas, there isn’t a hiking trail in Boulder we wouldn’t recommend.

 But we still compiled a list of our favorites.

 |Bear Peak Trail||Difficult||7.4 miles|

 |Royal Arch||Difficult||3.5 miles|

 |South Boulder Peak||Difficult||8.5 miles|